telefonicaid/fiware-orion/doc/manuals/admin/database_admin.md

 ```

 The garbage-collector.py program takes as arguments the collection to be
-analyzed, e.g. to analyze csubs and casubs, run:
+analyzed.
+E.g. to analyze csubs and casubs, run:

 ```
 garbage-collector.py csubs casubs